 BUSHELL, Stephen Wootton.
 Ash-next-Sandwich, Kent 28.7.1844 — Harrow on the Hill, Middlesex 19.9.1908.
 British Physician in China, a Sinologist and early Specialist of Chinese Art.
-Son of William B., a wealthy farmer, and Sarah Francis Wootton.
+Son of William Bushell, a wealthy farmer, and Sarah Francis Wootton (d.
+1850).
 Educated in Tunbridge and Chigwell.
 Studies at Guy’s Hospital and London University, then House Surgeon at Guy’s and Resident Medical Officer at Bethlem Hospital.
 From 1868 to 1900 he served as physician in British embassy in Peking.
 In 1872 travelled in Inner Mongolia.
-In 1900 retired, already in poor health.
+In 1900 retired, already in poor health, and concentrated on the study of Chinese art and archeology.
 On a leave in England 1874 married Florence Jane Mathews.

 Publications: “On the old Mongolian Capital of Shangtu”, JRAS 7, 1875, 329-338; “The Early History of Tibet.
 From Chinese Sources”, JRAS 12, 1880, 435-541.